Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Experiments

 \subsection{Quantitative Results}

-Table \ref{tab:AP_scores} details the Average Precision (AP, AP$_{50}$, AP$_{75}$) \cite{padilla2020survey} metrics and Average Recall (AR) \cite{padilla2020survey} metric between the YOLOv8m \cite{redmon2016you} predictions and ground truth attributes.
-ObjectDiffusion achieves 27.4, 46.6 28.2, and 44.5 in AP, AP$_{50}$, AP$_{75}$, and AR, respectively.
+Table \ref{tab:AP_scores} details the Average Precision (AP, AP$_{\text{50}}$, AP$_{\text{75}}$) \cite{padilla2020survey} metrics and Average Recall (AR) \cite{padilla2020survey} metric between the YOLOv8m \cite{redmon2016you} predictions on synthesized images and ground truth detection annotations.
+ObjectDiffusion achieves 27.4, 46.6, 28.2, and 44.5 in AP, AP$_{\text{50}}$, AP$_{\text{75}}$, and AR, respectively.

-Our model surpasses the state-of-the-art model \cite{li2023gligen} in AP$_{50}$ score by more than 10\% and obtains competitive AP and AP$_{75}$ scores surpassing most of the layout-to-image models including LostGAN-V2 \cite{sun2021learning}, LAMA \cite{li2021image}, TwFA \cite{yang2022modeling}, and GLIGEN \cite{li2023gligen}.
-Our high AP scores indicate that ObjectDiffusion succeeded in learning from ground information and was able to synthesize images in a high alignment with the control input.
-Our model was able to increase the zero-shot AP score of GLIGEN (zero-shot) from 19.1 to 27.4 and the score of the AP$_{50}$ from 30.5 to 46.6 which indicates a successful training on the COCO2017 \cite{lin2014microsoft} dataset.
-The results also show that our approach circumvents the problem of “knowledge forgetting” that typically hinders fine-tuning layout-to-image models.
+Our model surpasses the state-of-the-art GLIGEN (fine-tuned) \cite{li2023gligen} model in the AP$_{\text{50}}$ score by more than 10\% and ranks second in AP and AP$_{\text{75}}$ scores, surpassing LostGAN-V2 \cite{sun2021learning}, LAMA \cite{li2021image}, TwFA \cite{yang2022modeling}, and GLIGEN \cite{li2023gligen}.
+Our high AP scores indicate that ObjectDiffusion has succeeded in learning from grounding information and is capable of synthesizing images in high alignment with the control layout.
+Our model increased the zero-shot AP score of GLIGEN (zero-shot) from 19.1 to 27.4 and the AP$_{\text{50}}$ score from 30.5 to 46.6, demonstrating successful fine-tuning on the COCO2017 \cite{lin2014microsoft} dataset.
+The results also show that our approach circumvents the problem of knowledge forgetting that typically hinders the fine-tuning of layout-to-image models.

-In Table \ref{tab:AP_scores_class} we calculate the AP and AP$_{50}$ score values per class and report the first three classes with the highest AP values and the first three classes with the lowest AP values.
-The classes “cat”, “bear”, and “dog” are the top classes where our model was able to ground with a very high precision.
-On the other hand, “book”, “hair drier”, and “sports ball” are the classes that confound our model the most.
-Unexpectedly, the effectiveness of grounding an object category does not correlate with the category frequency in the dataset.
-For example, the category “book” is overrepresented in the COCO2017 dataset, however it has a very low AP value.
-Similarly, the “cat”, “dog”, and bear categories are underrepresented in the COCO2017 dataset, but they have the highest AP values.
+In Table \ref{tab:AP_scores_class}, we calculate the AP and AP$_{\text{50}}$ score values per class and report the top three COCO classes with the highest AP values, as well as the top three COCO classes with the lowest AP values.
+The classes cat, bear, and dog are the top classes where our model grounded objects with very high precision.
+In contrast, the classes book, hair drier, and sports ball are the most confounding for our model.
+Unexpectedly, the effectiveness of grounding an object category does not correlate with its frequency in the fine-tuning dataset.
+For example, the category book is overrepresented in the COCO2017 dataset, yet it has a very low AP value.
+Similarly, the categories cat, dog, and bear are underrepresented in the COCO2017 dataset but have the highest AP values.